amazon-archives/aws-full-stack-template/README.md

 ## Considerations for demo purposes

-1. Web assets (pages, images, etc.) are pulled from a public S3 bucket via the CloudFormation template to create the frontend for the AWS Full-Stack Template.
+1. Web assets (pages, images, etc.) are pulled from a public S3 bucket via the CloudFormation template to create the frontend for AWS Full-Stack Template.
 When building your own web application (or customizing this one), you will likely pull from your own S3 buckets.
 If you customize the lambda functions, you will want to store these separately, as well.

 ## Known limitations